 Is Summer A Good Time To Go Whale Watching?

-“Is Summer a good time to go whale watching?” is one of our most frequently asked questions.
+“Is summer a good time to go whale watching?” is one of our most frequently asked questions.

-The Hauraki Gulf Marine Park is known for its high levels of productivity which means there is plenty of food to sustain both whales and dolphins year-round here.
-In the winter, these marine mammals need to feed for a large majority of their time to maintain their blubber (fat) layer in order to keep warm and stay alive.
+The Hauraki Gulf Marine Park is known for its high levels of productivity which means there is plenty of food to sustain marine mammals year-round.
+In the winter, they need to feed for a large majority of their time to maintain their blubber (fat) layer in order to keep warm and stay alive.

-In addition to the warming of the local water, there is also a warmer water current, known as the East Auckland Current that moves closer to the coastline.
-This current is the same one as the one featured in the film 'Finding Nemo'!
-This current is renamed from the East Australian Current to the East Auckland Current as it starts to pass down the north-eastern region of the North Island.
-The current has tropical origins so brings with it the warmer, blue water and an abundance of wildlife.
+As well as the local waters warming up, a warmer water current called the East Auckland Current also moves closer to the coastline.
+You might have heard of the East Australian Current in the film Finding Nemo – well, this is the same current!
+It is renamed to the East Auckland Current as it starts to pass down the north-eastern North Island.
+This current has tropical origins so it brings warmer, blue water and an abundance of wildlife.

 Species generally associated with warmer sea temperatures include some fish species, manta rays, turtles and maybe even a whale shark (if you’re lucky!).
 These can all be seen in the Hauraki Gulf Marine Park during the summer months.

 Every whale watching safari is a new adventure and opportunity to explore the Hauraki Gulf Marine Park.
 Departing from the Viaduct Harbour, Auckland City, it couldn’t be easier!
 See you on board!